 # Risk management

-See our FAQ on risk management for a collection of frequently asked questions on risk management in your data space.
+See our FAQ on risk management for a collection of frequently asked questions on risk management.

 We are responsible to provide your with information on our activities in HUNT Cloud so you can identify and evaluate security and privacy risks related to your organization and/or scientific work.

 You are responsible to assess, document and evaluate this information in your own scientific context, and to inform your "risk owner" about any remaining risks (residual risks) that you identified.

 Your risk owner (see below) is responsible to evaluate these remaining risks and accept the risks or to require risk reduction before your use the evaluated services.

 # Residual risk